 Season: The Clary Coulee trail is open to hiking year round, but heavy snow cover may exist for much of the winter and spring.
 If you plan to visit in the winter or shoulder seasons, consider bringing snowshoes or spikes for snowy conditions.
 Also be aware of avalanche dangers and understand avalanche safety if you choose to visit during this time.

 Wildlife: This is bear country!
-Keep an eye on your pets and know what to do in case of a bear encounter.
-Consider carrying bear spray.
+Know what to do in case of a bear encounter and consider carrying bear spray.

 Maps: We did not make it to the end of the trail where it meets trail 153.
-We didn’t have any issues following the path; however, we read that it can be harder to follow the further you go.
+We didn’t have any issues following the path; however, we heard that it can be harder to follow the further you go.
 We also encountered some snow-covered spots that would have made following the trail a bit more difficult if there had not been footprints.
-Downloading a map of the area may be helpful just in case.
+Downloading a map of the area and marking your route beforehand may be helpful.